mondaylunch/gatos-backend/README.md

 ./gradlew :api:test
 ```

-To run and generate a run configuration for the backend in IntelliJ you can open `api/src/main/java/gay/oss/gatos/api/ApiApplication.java` and press the play button.
+To run and generate a run configuration for the backend tests in IntelliJ right-click the `api/src/test` folder and select `Run 'All Tests'`.